jasper-zanjani/notes/docs/Coding/C#.md

 </ItemGroup>
 ```

-Adding a reference to another project is easily accomplished from the command-line.
+Adding a reference to another project is also easily accomplished from the command-line.

 ```sh
 dotnet add project /path/to/OtherProject.csproj
 ```

 - The **`LangVersion`** element can specify a version of C# for use by the compiler. [:material-dot-net:](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version)
 - Enabling or disabling nullable reference types at the project level can be done by declaring a **`Nullable`** element. [:material-dot-net:](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references#nullable-contexts)